 And even relativity can have an extension known as superspace, which doesn’t relate to up/down/left/right directions but instead has “extra fermionic dimensions.”
 Movement through these dimensions is difficult to describe because of this, which each type of particle requiring a dimensional step.
 To go to a fermion, you would go a step from a boson, and likewise to go backward.
 In fact, a net transformation like that would register as a small amount of movement in space time aka our dimensions.
 Normal movement in our dimensional space doesn't transform an object but it's a requirement in superspace as we can get fermion-boson interactions.
 But superspace also requires 4 extra dimensions unlike our own, with no perceptual size to them and are quantum mechanical in nature.
 It is because of this complicated maneuvering through those dimensions that certain particle interactions would be highly unlikely, such as those virtual particles mentioned earlier.
 So SUSY requires a space, a time, and a force exchange if superspace is to operate.
 But what is the advantage to gaining such a feature if its so complicated in its set-up?
 (Lykken 37; Kane 53-4, 66-7).

-And if superspace exists, then it would help stabilize the Higgs Field, which should be constant, for otherwise any instability would cause the destruction of reality courtesy of a quantum mechanical drop to the lowest energy state.
+If superspace exists, then it would help stabilize the Higgs Field, which should be constant, for otherwise any instability would cause the destruction of reality courtesy of a quantum mechanical drop to the lowest energy state.
 Scientists know for sure that the Higgs Field is metastable and close to 100% stability based on comparative studies of the top quark mass versus the Higgs Boson mass.
 What SUSY would do is offer superspace as a way to prevent that energy drop from likely happening, lowering the chances significantly to the point of near 100% stability.
-It also resolves the hierarchy problem, or the gap from the Planck scale (at 10-35 meters) to the Standard Model scale (at 10-17 meters), by having a superpartner to Z and W, which not only unifies them but lowers the energy of the Higgs Field and therefore reduced those fluctuations so that the weak force acts as witnessed.
-Finally, SUSY shows that in the early universe supersymmetry partners were abundant but over time decayed into dark matter, quarks, and leptons, providing an explanation for where the heck all that invisible mass comes from (Lykken 38, Wolchover, Moskvitch).
+It also resolves the hierarchy problem, or the gap from the Planck scale (at 10-35 meters) to the Standard Model scale (at 10-17 meters), by having a superpartner to Z and W, which not only unifies them but lowers the energy of the Higgs Field and therefore reduced those fluctuations so that the scales cancel in a meaningful, and so observed, way.
+Finally, SUSY shows that in the early universe supersymmetry partners were abundant but over time decayed into dark matter, quarks, and leptons, providing an explanation for where the heck all that invisible mass comes from (Lykken 38, Wolchover, Moskvitch, Kane 55-8).

 The Hunt So Far